 During the Republican Convention of 1880, Garfield became the “dark horse” presidential nominee of the Party on the 36th ballot.
-As he began his campaign, visitors, constituents, out-of-town and local political reporters descended on the farm to see and hear the Presidential hopeful.
+As he began his campaign, visitors, constituents, and out-of-town and local political reporters descended on the farm to see and hear the Presidential hopeful.

 The small town of Mentor did not have enough hotel rooms and boarding houses to accommodate all the visitors and reporters.
 So they camped out on the lawns of Mentor Farm – and started calling the presidential estate “Lawnfield” after its lush and expansive grounds.
 And so, Mentor Farm became Lawnfield – a more fitting, appealing, and lasting name for a presidential residence.

 Garfield ran away from home when he was a teenager to be a sailor – but instead, he ended up working as a canal boat tow boy.
 After a year, Garfield returned to their log cabin to continue his schooling – eventually overcoming his poor origins with education and hard work.
 He enrolled at Western Reserve Eclectic Institute (later Hiram College) and graduated from Williams College in Massachusetts with honors.

 The teen turned into a multi-faceted hard-working and ambitious man who became a skilled public speaker, a teacher, a college president (Hiram College), and a Christian minister.
 In addition, he studied law independently and was admitted to the Ohio Bar Association in 1860.

 He married fellow Western Reserve student Lucretia Rudolph in 1858; they had seven children – five of whom survived into adulthood.
 In the early years of their marriage, the Garfields spent little time together because he was in the State Legislature and served in the Union Army during the Civil War.